|

 If a provider supports the native concept of correlation ID, a JMS client may need to assign specific

-JMSCorrelationIDvalues to match those expected by native messaging clients.
-JMS providers without native correlation ID values are not required to support this method and its corresponding get method; their implementation may throw ajava.lang.UnsupportedOperationException.The use of a
+values to match those expected by native messaging clients.
+JMS providers without native correlation ID values are not required to support this method and its corresponding get method; their implementation may throw ajava.lang.UnsupportedOperationException

 setJMSCorrelationID